Expenditure Processing

 - Scholarship/Fellowship Payments to Individuals

-Scholarship/Fellowship disbursements can only be issued to individuals who are not being required to perform any past, present, or future services in exchange for the payment.
+Scholarship/Fellowship disbursements may only be issued to individuals who are not required to perform any past, present, or future services in exchange for the payment.
 Individuals participating in activities warranting the payment of scholarship or fellowship funds will have been selected for participation in conjunction with the eligibility requirements associated with the project award guidelines.
 The disbursement of funds to an individual may cover books, equipment, fees, living expenses, supplies and/or tuition required for courses or instruction or participation in project activities.

 The receipt of scholarship/fellowship funds can affect a student’s eligibility for financial aid.
 The SDSU Office of Financial Aid and Scholarships reviews payments made to students by SDSU Research Foundation and uses this information to determine the allowable amount of financial aid for each affected student.

-Individuals receiving payment under the above circumstances will complete the Notice to Recipients of Scholarships and Fellowships.
+Individuals receiving payment under the above circumstances will complete the Notice to Recipients of Scholarships and Fellowships form.
 If the individual receiving payment has applied for or has been awarded financial aid, approval from the SDSU Office if Financial Aid is required prior to any payments being issued from SDSU Research Foundation.
-The form is located at: www.foundation.sdsu.edu/doc/ap_fa_schol_fellow.docx.

 The Internal Revenue Service does not require SDSU Research Foundation to report taxable fellowship and scholarship income to either the individual or the IRS.
-It is entirely the responsibility of the U.S. citizen or resident alien to report any taxable income on her/his tax return.
+It is entirely the responsibility of the U.S. citizen or resident alien to report any taxable income on their tax return.
 If the recipient has any questions, it is recommended that they engage a tax professional.

 *Note: Documents in Portable Document format (PDF) require Adobe Acrobat Reader 9.0 or higher to view.
 Download Adobe Acrobat Reader